GHOST-Aram/api-testing/README.md

 6. Decouple the data-access logic from the web layer.
 7. Introduce dependencies on the controller and the router.
 8. Mock your data-access layer.
+9. Replace the data access layer with the mock in the test file.

 ## 1. Configure a test environment.